cloudquery/cloudquery/website/pages/blog/building-cloudquery.md

 ## Performance

 Cloud Infrastructure hyperscale created new challenges for the ELT world.
-For example, some companies have more than 10,000 accounts GCP and/or AWS accounts with more than 100 million resources.
-How do you fetch those on a daily (or twice a day)?
+For example, some companies have more than 10,000 GCP and AWS accounts, with more than 100 million resources in total.
+How do you keep your inventory of these up-to-date, and fetch them on a daily (or twice daily) basis?
 To address this we made two architecture decisions:

 ### Concurrency and Scheduling Model